-- You need to have a filter in this tank, but it needs to be one with a low flow rate.
+- You need to have a filter in the tank, but it needs to be one with a low flow rate.
 A really powerful filter will suck up and blow around newly born guppy fry, most likely killing them in the process.

 - Put some low floating and rooted carpet plants in the guppy breeding tank.
 The fry tend to sink, they like cover, and they like to scavenge for food.
 Therefore, some plants are definitely a good idea.
 Some fry will swim upwards, so some high floating plants are recommended too.

 - Do not use any substrate in the breeding tank.
 Guppy fry can get stuck in the substrate, plus it makes the tank harder to clean.
 Not using substrate provides you with an easy to clean tank, plus a good way to monitor how many fry are alive, as well as how much they are eating.